Identifying Mid-Term Deficiencies using Blackboard Grade Center

 - Create a new calculated column to store the students' total points as of the established cut-off point

-- Create a Smart View that will display only the deficient students and view it
+- Create a Smart View that will display only students with grades below a C

 This short tutorial will cover these three steps.
 If you use more advanced methods in your Grade Center such as weighted scores, columns that increase throughout the semester, extra credit, or you want to use whatever scores have been awarded without a definite cutoff of what is included and what is not, please contact the ITS Instructional Services team for individualized help.
 Submit a ticket to the ITS Help Desk or email firstname.lastname@example.org